 If approved for Social Security Disability Insurance (SSDI), how much money will I get?

-Benefits can only go back as far as ONE YEAR BEFORE THE DATE OF APPLICATION.
-If you have enough work quarters/credits and your SSDI claim is approved, your benefits will start 5 months after the date Social Security finds you disabled.
-For example, if Social Security found you disabled on June 15, 2014, then your benefits would start in December 2014.
+If you have enough work quarters/credits and your SSDI claim is approved, SSDI benefits begin 5 months after the the date SSA found you disabled, and past-due benefits cannot go back further than ONE YEAR BEFORE THE DATE OF SSDI APPLICATION.
+For example, if SSA found you disabled on June 15, 2016, then your benefits would start in December 2016.
 You are eligible for Medicare 29 months after the date Social Security finds you disabled under SSDI.
-For example, if Social Security found you disabled on June 15, 2014, then you would be eligible for Medicare in December 2016.
+For example, if SSA found you disabled on June 15, 2016, then you would be eligible for Medicare in December 2018.

-The amount of your monthly SSDI benefit is based on your LIFETIME AVERAGE WORK-RELATED EARNINGS subject to Social Security taxation, and is equal to what your retirement benefit would be.
+The amount of your monthly SSDI benefit is based on your LIFETIME AVERAGE WORK-RELATED EARNINGS subject to Social Security taxation, and is equal to what your SS Full Retirement benefit would be.
 Each year Social Security mails you a projected estimate.
-You may make a my Social Security account to view your Social Security Statement online.
+You may create a free my Social Security account to view your Social Security Statement online.
 Also, you may use the Social Security online Benefit Calculators.
 For the “retirement date,” type the month and year you became disabled and stopped working into the calculator.
 Remember that these figures are ESTIMATES!

 If approved for Supplemental Security Income (SSI), how much money will I get?

-Benefits can only go back as far as the DATE OF APPLICATION.
-The maximum federal SSI payment for 2015 is $733 per month for an eligible individual (and $1,100 per month for an eligible individual with an eligible spouse).
+SSI benefits start the month after you are found disabled by SSA, but past-due benefits cannot go back further than the DATE OF SSI APPLICATION.
+The maximum federal SSI payment for 2018 is $750 per month for an eligible individual (and $1,125 per month for an eligible individual with an eligible spouse).
 The monthly amount may be reduced by subtracting any “countable income” (anything you receive during a month that you can use to meet your needs for food or shelter).
-For example, if you are single and living with another person rent-free, then Social Security will deduct about $280 from your monthly SSI check as countable income for the free shelter you are receiving.
+For example, if you are single and living with another person rent-free, then Social Security will deduct about one-third (1/3) from your monthly SSI check as countable income for the free shelter you are receiving.

 You cannot receive SSDI and SSI during the same period of time; you will receive the higher benefit for which you are eligible.

 Benefits are paid the month after they are due.
-For example, a December 2014 benefit would be paid in January 2015, and so on.
-Once approved, Social Security will mail you an Award letter explaining your benefits.
-If you did not sign up for Direct Deposit when you applied, you should take your Award letter along with your checkbook or copy of your bank statement to your local Social Security office to do so.
+For example, a December 2017 benefit would be paid in January 2018, and so on.
+Once approved, Social Security will mail you an Award Notice explaining your benefits.
+If you did not sign up for Direct Deposit when you applied, you should do so via my Social Security account OR you should take your Award Notice and bank account information to your local SSA office to do so.
 If you don’t already have a bank account, some financial institutions offer a low-cost Electronic Transfer Account (ETA) or you can sign up for the Direct Express® debit card.